 • Connect all disconnected drives (if any)

 • Review the list of drives selected for backup - unchecking any that shouldn't be backed up, and checking ones that should be (Backblaze system preferences/control panel -> Settings -> Select Hard Drives for Backup).
 Any that say both (unplugged) and are unchecked can be checked, which will combine the two.

 • Ensure Backblaze is set to "Continuously" (Backblaze system preference / control panel -> Settings -> Schedule)

 • Let the computer run for at least 4 hours with *all* your drives connected simultaneously, uninterrupted by reboots, sleep mode or shutting down

 When an external drive is plugged back in, it may take Backblaze 2 to 4 hours to schedule the files on the external drive to be scanned and backed up.

-You can extend the time that Backblaze will keep your backed up files by 1-year or you can choose to keep everything that has been changed or backed up, by upgrading to one of the Extended Version History plans, please click here to see the instructions to set up Extended Version History, and to see the price scheme for it.
-Once extended version history has been enabled from that point it will start keeping everything until the point that you have chosen, this will included external drives.
+You can extend the time that Backblaze will keep your backed-up files by 1-year or you can choose to keep everything that has been changed or backed up, by upgrading to one of the Extended Version History plans.
+Please click here to see the instructions to set up Extended Version History, and to see the price scheme for it.
+Once extended version history has been enabled from that point it will start keeping everything until the point that you have chosen, this will include external drives.